Guide to Filling Out the category_template.xlsx File

 Either all rows have the

-field filled in, -
+idfield filled in, -

 Or none of the rows include the

-Files that mix rows with and without id
+Files that mix rows with and without id are not allowed.

 General Completion Rules